 LPHS students slide into spotlight in South Bend Hockey

-This year, six LPHS students have joined hockey teams in South Bend.
+This year, seven LPHS students have joined hockey teams in South Bend.

-Kade Flores, Mason Neulieb, Teddy Merkel, Grady Boardman, Jacob Pinkerton, and Payton Joseph are all members of the Adams, Eagles, and Riley Wildcats teams.
+Kade Flores, Mason Neulieb, Teddy Merkel, Grady Boardman, Jacob Pinkerton, Murphy Burke, and Payton Joseph are all members of the Adams, Eagles, and Riley Wildcats teams.

 All of these students joined hockey for their own reasons, but they are all connected by their passion for the sport.